knative/serving/docs/telemetry.md

 above to enable Prometheus UI)

 ## Generating logs
 Use [glog](https://godoc.org/github.com/golang/glog) to write logs in your code.
-In your container spec, add the following args to redirect the logs to stderr:
+In your container spec, add the following arguments to redirect the logs to stderr:

 ```yaml
 args:
 - "-logtostderr=true"